Is your sourdough bread not turning out the way you had hoped?

-This sounds like the bread is under-proofed.
+A dense sourdough sounds like the bread is under-proofed.
 Try increasing your bulk-ferment.
-A too short bulk ferment or an immature starter that wasn’t quite ready to bake with can be the cause of an under-proofed dough.
+A too-short bulk ferment or an immature starter that wasn't quite ready to bake with can be the cause of an under-proofed dough.
 Read the snippet on proofing above and make sure you give the yeast enough time to rise.

 Taking a picture of the dough at the beginning of the proofing time to compare it at the end can help.
 Or the poke test as mentioned in the post above.

 Definitely.
 You can use any pot with a lid that will help create the steam.
 Alternatively, just use a preheated oven tray and add a ramekin of water or ice cubes to create the steam.